tkubica12/azureimage-automation/README.md

 packer --verison
 ```

-Check packerImage.json and fill in your service principal details.
+Check packerImage.json and fill in your service principal details (just for demo!
+Make sure you store your credentials outside of main automation script so you can save it securely to version control).
 Builders section is about automating Azure (or other environments at the same time) while provisioners section uses scripting to install apache2 and create home page.
 Output of Packer will be custom image.
 ```
 az group create -n autoimage -l westeurope packer build packerImage.json